RealShocky/NarrativeCraft/README.md

 - **Capability:** Provides relevant data, historical facts, scientific explanations, and more.
 - **Functionality:** Ensures accuracy and depth in the manuscript through extensive research support.

+### Audiobook Creation Support
+- **Capability:** Assists in creating professional-quality audiobooks.
+- **Functionality:** Offers tools for recording, editing, and producing audiobooks, ensuring high-quality audio output.

+### Interactive Writing Prompts
+- **Capability:** Provides prompts to stimulate creative writing.
+- **Functionality:**
+  - Users can receive prompts tailored to their genre and writing style.
+  - Prompts can be customized to address specific aspects of the story or character development.

+### Voice and Tone Analyzer
+- **Capability:** Analyzes the voice and tone of the writing.
+- **Functionality:**
+  - Provides feedback on consistency and appropriateness of voice and tone.
+  - Suggests adjustments to align with genre or intended emotional impact.

+### Character Development Assistant
+- **Capability:** Assists in creating and developing characters.
+- **Functionality:**
+  - Offers insights into character traits, motivations, and arcs.
+  - Provides interactive exercises and questionnaires to deepen character understanding.

+### Interactive Plot Development
+- **Capability:** Aids in developing engaging plots and subplots.
+- **Functionality:**
+  - Helps outline story arcs, identify key plot points, and create narrative twists.
+  - Supports iterative development with user feedback to refine plot structure.

 ## New Features Added

 ### DALL-E Image Generation